Introduction to Relay Logic Control - Symbols, Working and Examples

 Working of Relay in NO Condition

-Above figure shows the switch in NO contact position.
-In this figure, primary circuit (coil) is not completed and hence no current flows through the electromagnetic coil in that circuit.
+The above figure shows the switch in the NO contact position.
+In this figure, the primary circuit (coil) is not completed, and hence no current flows through the electromagnetic coil in that circuit.
 Therefore, the connected bulb remains off as the relay contact remains open.

 Working of Relay in NC Condition

-Now the above figure shows the switch in NC contact position.
-In this figure, primary circuit (coil) is closed, so there is some current through the coil connected in that circuit.
-Due to the current flowing in this electromagnetic coil, a magnetic field is created in its vicinity and due this magnetic field, the relay is energised and hence closes its contacts.
+Now, the above figure shows the switch in the NC contact position.
+In this figure, the primary circuit (coil) is closed, so there is some current through the coil connected in that circuit.
+Due to the current flowing in this electromagnetic coil, a magnetic field is created in its vicinity, and due to this magnetic field, the relay is energised and hence closes its contacts.
 Therefore, the connected bulb turns ON.

-You can find the detailed article on Relay here and learn how relay can be used any circuit.
+You can find the detailed article on Relay here and learn how Relay can be used in any circuit.

-A relay logic circuit is a schematic diagram which shows various components, their connections, inputs as well as outputs in a particular fashion.
-In relay logic circuits, the contacts NO and NC are used to indicate Normally Open or Normally Close relay circuit.
+A relay logic circuit is a schematic diagram which shows various components, their connections, inputs as well and outputs in a particular fashion.
+In relay logic circuits, the contacts NO and NC are used to indicate a Normally Open or a Normally Closed relay circuit.
 It contains two vertical lines, one on the extreme left and the other on the extreme right.
 These vertical lines are called rails.
 The extreme left rail is at the supply voltage potential and is used as an input rail.
 The extreme right rail is at zero potential and is used as the output rail.
+Professional relay logic diagrams utilise standardised symbols to represent circuit components.

 Particular symbols are used in relay logic circuits to represent different circuit components.
 Some of the most common and widely used symbols are given below-